Meet the faces behind h-pemPhoto credit: Norayr Kasper, "Residues of a Slogan." Fotoistanbul 2015.

 At a time when trolling and cyberbullying have overtaken internet lingo, h-pem is our fortress into the bustling, dynamic world of Armenian culture, where alliances are built among strangers and friends, who cultivate dialogue and creativity, and where every member is respected for their role in this virtual community.

-Editor; Content Manager; DPO
+Former Editor; Content Manager; DPO

 If there is one thing I love more than drinking coffee (piping hot; black as can be), it’s probably immersing myself in the multifaceted world of Armenian culture—which is one of the reasons I've never been able to stay put in one place for too long!
 Though I was born and raised in Toronto, I have visited Armenian communities around the world, always exploring and striving to learn more.
 I’ve also spent quite a bit of time in Armenia, where my better half Araz and I hope to relocate to in the near future.
 I'm a proud alumnus of the ARS Armenian School and the University of Toronto, where I studied History and Near and Middle Eastern Civilizations.
 Most recently, I served as the editor-in-chief of one of the longest-running English-language Armenian publications.
 While there, I also translated a 75-year-old long-form Armenian poem into English with my friend and mentor Tatul.

 The Armenian language is—without a doubt—central to our cultural identity; but what is also vital is that the many facets of the Armenian culture be experienced—whether in Armenian or English, or any other language, for that matter.
 Through h-pem, we hope to bring our culture to the English-speaking world.